-We found 57 threats that have a higher level of impact as a High risk, which are Malware, Worm and Ransomware and Exploits.
+We found 51 threats that have a higher level of impact as a High risk, which are Malware, Worm and Ransomware and Exploits in the email vector.

 This malicious code can be hidden within several different file types, the usual security countermeasures do not recognize it or stop it once it has been executed.